Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

 Optional Casa de Campo Amusement Park: Teleférico de Madrid cable car ride

 Flamenco dinner and show

 Guided walking tour in Toledo: Visit to Toledo Cathedral, Visit to a historic synagogue, Visit to the Church of Santo Tomé (El Greco's painting), Damascene demonstration

-Sightseeing stop in Ávila, Los Cuatro Postes viewpoint above Ávila
+Sightseeing stop in Ávila, Sightseeing stop at Los Cuatro Postes viewpoint above Ávila

-Guided walking tour in Salamanca: Salamanca University's Historic Center, Visit to the Old Cathedral, Visit to the New Cathedral
+Guided walking tour in Salamanca: Stroll through Salamanca University's Historic Center, Visit to the Old Cathedral, Visit to the New Cathedral

 Tour director-led walking tour in Segovia: Visit to Segovia's Alcázar

 Visit to the Monastery of El Escorial and sightseeing stop at the Valley of the Fallen